STMicroelectronics/meta-st-stm32mp-oss/README.md

 For helping the test of EFI boot, some recipes coming from https://github.com/jiazhang0/meta-secure-core are incomporated on the layer (efitools and sbsigntools).

+**No support.** STMicroelectronics is under no obligation to support the layer and or to provide you with updates or error corrections.

+Using the **meta-st-stm32mp-oss BSP** layer, you acknowledge that the Software may have defects or deficiencies which cannot or will not be corrected by STMicroelectronics .

 ## Layer Dependency